 - 1 teaspoon vanilla extract

-- 2 teaspoons orange extract or grand mariner
+- 2 teaspoons orange extract or Grand Marnier

-- 12 ounce bag of fresh cranberries, about 3 cups
+- 12 ounces fresh cranberries (1 bag) about 3 cups

 - Pour in the cranberries and stir.
 The hot syrup will loosen the skin, saturate the berries, and adhere to the berries over time.
 Cover the cranberries with a small plate to keep them mostly submerged.
 Then cover the pan and place it in the refrigerator over night.